gaia-platform/gaia-docs/README.md

 ---
 ```

-*author* is the original author of the topic.
+*author* is the author of the topic.
+This is the person to contact to make updates to the topic.

 *owner* is the current maintainer of the topic.
-This is the person to contact for updates to the content.
+This is the person on the hook to make sure that the content is current and accurate.

+Note: Author and owner can be the same person.

 *lastupdate* is the last major update to the content.
-Additions, major corrections, changes in functionality, etc. Do not update for typo corrections, grammar corrections, or minor corrections
+Additions, major corrections, changes in functionality, etc. Do not update for typo corrections, grammar corrections, or minor corrections.

+## Writing hints

+* Use no more than 30 words per sentence
+    * Due to the fact that: Use because
+    * Lacked the ability to: Use could not
+    * In order to: use to
+* Does it past the "so what" test?
+    * If you delete the paragraph, would the reader miss it?
+    * How does it enhance the reader's understanding?
+    * What are the implications of your claim?